radarseven/ohmyzsh-dotfiles/README.md

-# Brandon’s dotfiles (from Mathias and Paul Irish) adapted for ZSH by Matt Stauffer
+# Michael's Dotfiles: *Adapted from Mathias and Paul Irish for ZSH by Matt Stauffer.*

 ## Installation